Cohort Programmes

 Sabbatical Week gives students the time and space to discover their interests through a range of enrichment activities, programmes, workshops and talks.
 Through these, students are exposed to new topics and skills, thereby stretching them beyond what they learn in the classroom.
 Sabbatical activities are designed to be hands-on, thought-provoking and to inspire students to continue exploring a wide range of topics and ideas.

 IP Year 1 Students participated in hands-on modules which showed them how key concepts for the core subjects could be applied in authentic situations.
-The modules, designed by TJC teachers, included: learning Biology, Physics and Chemistry concepts through making ice cream; learning to draw and perform graphic notational scores for Music; creating podcasts of book and film reviews for Language Arts; going on a virtual learning journey to the Singapore River for Fundamental Humanities; and learning about mathematical concepts and probability through playing UNO.
+The modules, designed by TJC teachers, included: learning Biology, Physics and Chemistry concepts through making ice cream; learning to draw and perform graphic notational scores for Music; creating podcasts of book and film reviews for Language Arts; and basic coding and programming.

 -